Azure/Avere/docs/jumpstart_deploy.md

 ## Create cluster
 Now that your controller node is running, you need to access the controller node, edit the templates, and run the create cluster script.

-### Access the Controller
+### Access the cluster

-Use the SSH string you captured in the [outputs above](browse-to-outputs), ssh to the controller using the password that you provided.
+1. SSH to the controller using the `SSHSTRING` you captured in the [outputs above](browse-to-outputs).

-Next run the following steps mentioned in the `/VFXT_README` file.

-1. Authenticate by running `az login`.
-In this step you will need to browse to https://microsoft.com/devicelogin in any web browser, put in the unique code, authenticate to Microsoft, and then return to the shell.
+2. Authenticate by running `az login`.
+In this step, browse to https://microsoft.com/devicelogin in any web browser, put in the unique code, authenticate to Microsoft, and then return to the shell.

    <img src="images/9azlogin.png">

-2. Run ```az account set --subscription YOUR_SUBSCRIPTION_ID```
+3. Run ```az account set --subscription YOUR_SUBSCRIPTION_ID```

-### Edit the templates
+### Create the role
-Edit the cluster role template (`vi /avere-cluster.json`) and paste your subscription ID here, too.
-This role is used by the Avere vFXT cluster to have read access to Azure resources it needs, and write access to the network interface resources as part of the high availability (HA) capabilities.
+The Avere vFXT cluster uses managed service identity (MSI) to read Azure resource properties required for operation, and write access to the network interface resources as part of the high availability (HA) capabilities.

+If you have already created a role for your subscription, you can skip this step.
+Otherwise edit the cluster role template (`vi /avere-cluster.json`) and paste in your subscription ID.

 <img src="images/12pastesubid.png">